Everyone talks about entries. Few master exits.

 The goal isn't to sell at the top.
 It's to sell by rule.

-If your exits are boring - you're finally doing it right.
+If your exits are boring - if they're mechanical, unemotional, and forgettable - you're finally doing it right.
+The best selling feels like nothing.
+No drama.
+No second-guessing.
+Just execution.